|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 7. None of the reports received show them [Talbot, Chivers and Hooker] to be dead, returned to duty, or prisoners of war, except that in the case of Lieutenant Talbot there is a hearsay statement that a Raymond Talbot is a Prisoner Of War of the Japanese Government.
 The records of the PMGO do not contain the name of Victor R. Talbot."

-NARA World War II Prisoners of War Data File does not list Victor Talbot as a POW
+NARA World War II Prisoners of War Data File does not list Victor R. Talbot as an official POW of the Japanese

 FindAGrave - 1Lt Victor R Talbot (photo, tablets of the missing)